Review

 Clear-Light Mental Activity

 The subtlest level of mental activity is called the clear-light mental activity.
-That is so subtle that you don’t have with it either the appearance-making of true existence, because that was with subtlest conceptual activity.
-And it doesn’t have grasping for that truly existing manner of appearance, the appearance of true existence, because that is occurring manifestly just with conceptual thought.
-And it doesn’t have disturbing emotions either, because those are occurring on either the subtle or the gross levels of mental activity.
+That is so subtle, that we don’t have with it either the appearance-making of true existence, because that was with subtlest conceptual activity, nor grasping for that truly existing manner of appearance, the appearance of true existence, because that is occurring manifestly just with conceptual thought; and it doesn’t have disturbing emotions either because those are occurring on either the subtle or the gross levels of mental activity.
 The disturbing emotions are occurring either on the mental consciousness or sense consciousness.

 That’s the general presentation of mental activity.